raghunathanp95/poc-p2p-energy/README.md

 ## Common

-Both the `demonstration` and the `standalone` packages share a large percentage of their code which can be found in the `common` library.
+Both the `demonstration` and the `standalone` packages share a large percentage of their code, the shared code can be found in the `common` library.